Example usage

 While the main RDK is written in golang, you can create custom components in python and connect them to a robot as a remote component.
 This allows you to extend the functionality of a robot, or even create an entire robot exclusively in python.

-The steps required in creating a custom component and connecting it to the RDK are
+To create a custom component and connect it to the RDK:

 1. Subclass a component and implement desired functions.
 This will be your custom component.